Long-tailed goral: Geographical distribution

-Deaths in captivity

-In the mid- to late 1970's, into the early 1980's, a number of goral died in captivity in several zoos in India and Pakistan; for example, the Lahore Zoo and Jallo Wildlife Park.
-Their deaths were discovered to be caused by a range of issues, from taeniasis parasitic disease, nematodes, and pneumonia, to gastroenteritis and hepatitis.

 Habitat

 The long-tailed goral prefers high elevations with rocky, dry, steep, cliff-ridden mountains.
 They make their homes near sparsely vegetated cliffs with small crevices where they can hide from danger.
 These areas are sometimes covered by evergreen and deciduous forests, and gorals are occasionally found feeding on exposed grassy ridges.

 Group size

 The goral is a group-oriented species and lives in herds with two to 12 individuals.
 The groups consist of females, kids, and younger males; older males tend to be solitary.

 Group range

 The animals tend to stay within a 100-acre range; this can be different for males in rut.
 Males in rut will travel long distances over rough terrain to find as many females to fertilize as possible.

 Description

 The long-tailed goral appears very similar to goats.
 Males can weigh 62-93 lbs and females 49-77 lbs.
-Lengths can vary anywhere from 32 to 51 inches and shoulder height 20-31 inches.
+Lengths can vary anywhere from 32 to 51 inches (82 to 130 cm) and have a shoulder height of 20 to 31 inches (51 to 79 cm).
 They are even-toed ungulates of the goat-antelope family.
 The tips of their horns curve back and have distinct rings.
 There are openings between their hooves.
 The face of a goral is flat like that of a serow, and the nose and eyes are very close together.
 It has brown fur with shades of gray; the outer fur is long.
 The bushy tail is usually dark brown or black in color.
 Females usually are lighter in shade than that of males; their horns are smaller than males' horns.